 Jeremy “Jercos” Sturdivant, who was 18 years old at the time, sent him two pizzas for 10,000 BTC after negotiating the food deal.
 On May 22nd, Hanyecz confirmed the successful BTC transaction.

-Today, Bitcoin is equivalent to about $9,085, which means the 10,000 BTC Hanyecz spent on two pizzas over 10 years ago is now worth more than whopping $90,000,000.
+Today, Bitcoin is equivalent to about $9,085, which means the 10,000 BTC Hanyecz spent on two pizzas over 10 years ago is now worth more than a whopping $90,000,000.

-“I just honestly thought it would be really cool if I could say I just traded this open-source internet money for a real-world good, and I thought what better thing than food?
+In an interview with 60 Minutes, Hanyecz said he enjoys having this crypto honour.
+The first person to buy something with bitcoin.“I just honestly thought it would be really cool if I could say I just traded this open-source internet money for a real-world good, and I thought what better thing than food?
 Food is a basic necessity and every geek understands pizza.”